A Newtonian approach to the study of irreversibility in many-body systems: Center of mass dynamics and pressure field

 \section{Center of mass dynamics and pressure field}

 As mentioned in the previous section, Newton's laws of motion are time symmetric, which means that phenomena ruled by these laws are reversible.
 However, it is intriguing that the macroscopic behavior of nature has a preferred direction of time; a fact resumed by the second law of thermodynamics.
-In this section we start trying to conciliate these two conflicting ideas by using Newton's law, however, looking exclusively at the dynamics of the center of mass of a variety of thermodynamic systems.
-In other words, our goal here is to provide an explanation to Loschmidt's paradox based on the Newtonian perspective of a system of particles.
+In this section we start trying to conciliate these two conflicting ideas by using Newton's law, however, looking exclusively at the dynamics of the CM of a variety of thermodynamic systems.
+In other words, our objective here is to address Loschmidt's paradox under a Newtonian perspective of a system of particles.

 Our starting point is to derive an equation relating the resultant external force exerted on a fluid (system of particles) by the walls of the container with the pressure field $p$.
 Since we are not specifying the fluid dynamics and the shape of the container, the pressure field is in general a function of the spatial coordinates $x$, $y$ and $z$ and time $t$, i.e., $p=p(x,y,z,t)$.
 In Fig. 1, we see the general case in which we have a fluid contained in a recipient with arbitrary shape and a general pressure field.
 It is convenient to define the vector $d \mathbf{A}$ whose magnitude represents the area of the marked element of the surface of the recipient, whose direction is defined to be perpendicular to the surface element, according to Fig. 1.
 The vector $d \mathbf{F}_{ext}$ is the external force applied on the system caused by the respective surface element of the container's wall.
-Note that $d \mathbf{F}_{ext} (x,y,z,t)= - p(x,y,z,t)d \mathbf{A}$, where the minus sign appears due to the fact that $d \mathbf{F}_{ext}$ and $d \mathbf{A}$ are antiparallel, and $p(x,y,z,t)$ is a positive-definite field.
-(From now on we will omit the spatial and temporal dependence of the external force and pressure.)
+Note that $d \mathbf{F}_{ext} (x,y,z,t)= - p(x,y,z,t)d \mathbf{A}$, where the minus sign appears due to the fact that $d \mathbf{F}_{ext}$ and $d \mathbf{A}$ are antiparallel, and $p(x,y,z,t)$ is a positive-definite field (See Sec.
+3.4 of Ref. \cite{goldstein}).
+From now on we will omit the spatial and temporal dependence of the external force and pressure.
 Now, we can define the net external force exerted on the system as

 where the last integral is a surface integral, which means that it must be evaluated over the surface of the walls of the container.
-From Eqs.~\eqref{4} and ~\eqref{5} we can construct a relation between the acceleration of the center of mass of the system of particles and the pressure field on the surface of the container,
+From Eqs.~\eqref{4} and ~\eqref{5} we can construct a relation between the acceleration of the CM of the system of particles and the pressure field on the surface of the container,

 If we consider a system with fixed number of particles, $dM/dt=0$, we have that